iPhone Text Effects: Tips and Tricks

-Between professional repair services, do-it-yourself (DIY), and simply upgrading your phone, there are plenty of ways to solve the issues of a busted screen.
+Between professional repair services, do-it-yourself (DIY), and simply upgrading your phone, there are plenty of tried-and-true ways to fix a busted screen.
 While it may be tempting to fix the phone yourself, there are risks which is why DIY is not our preferred method.
 But since we know some will prefer it, we will provide a few helpful tips, but not before we explain our recommended approach to fix a cracked phone screen—leaving it to the professionals.

 Professional repair services are the most preferred method for fixing cracked phone screens.
 Why?